 What’s In It For Me?

 Unlike the mortgage insurance on FHA loans (which remains through the life of the loan) PMI is, under certain circumstances, cancellable.
-A new law, the Homeowners Protection Act of 1998, simplified this cancellation process greatly.
+The Homeowners Protection Act of 1998, simplified this cancellation process greatly.
 Where once it was an involved process to get the PMI removed from the loan, the procedure is now much more “owner-friendly”.
-With all qualifying loans that originated afer July 29, 1999, a homeowner has the right to request cancellation when the mortgage balance is less than 80% of the orignal purchase price or appraised value (whichever is less).
+With all qualifying loans that originated after July 29, 1999, a homeowner has the right to request cancellation when the mortgage balance is less than 80% of the original purchase price or appraised value (whichever is less).
 In order to request cancellation, the loan must be current with no delinquencies in the last 1-2 years.
-In addition, an appraisal of current value (at the homeowner’s cost) may be required.
+In addition, an appraisal of the current value (at the homeowner’s cost) may be required.